classroom-jokes-in-english

 This activity lets students exercise their creativity and practice their general English skills.

 Once students are familiar with the different types of joke structures, give them a chance to write their own jokes.
 They can work individually or with their peers to create their own jokes.
 You can provide as little or as much structure as you like.
 Maybe you only want them to focus on speaking, so ask them to write knock-knock jokes with a partner.
-Or, perhaps you want them to write three jokes in whatever form they choose, or you could ask them to write at least one joke in each of the categories listed above.

 However you decide to structure this activity, always make sure you save time at the end of the lesson for students to share their favorite jokes.

-8. Stand Up Comedy Show
+8. Stand-Up Comedy Show

 What’s better than presentations to get your students up and speaking?
 A comedy show!

-Students can practice their presentation and public speaking skills in a fun, care-free environment.
+Students can practice their presentation and public speaking skills in a fun, carefree environment.

 Let students prepare the jokes they want to perform.
 They could memorize existing jokes or write their own.
 Students can work individually or perform in pairs.
 Decide on how much time you want to give each student or pair to perform their routine.